katademy-decks/kubernetes/README.md

 <details>
 <summary>
-How to add the values from config.yaml into the data section of the pod manifest?
+<b>How to add the values from config.yaml into the data section of the pod manifest?</b>
 </summary>
 <div>How to achieve following::